 For most Americans when it comes to the Middle East there is no in between.
 It is either this place of terrifying violence as displayed by the news or dramatic cinematic images of the Lawrence of Arabia variety (as described above).
 However despite this well advertised image, the Middle East exists beyond our media and even in our daily lives.
 Because within Denver you can find a vast representation of this multifaceted culture, from Lebanese restaurants to Moroccan hookah bars and Persian markets.
-All these places make up a collage of a complex culture that is as distinct as it is intricate.
-This region is much more than a thing of fairy tales and newsreels.
-Rather the Middle East has an amazing history.
-It was often called the crossroads of the world because every great civilization converged in its cities to trade goods, spices and ideas.
-This region is a rich medley of all the worlds greatest empires and is one of the most unique and diverse cultures in present time.
-And today pieces of it hide in our plain view.
-They blend into the buildings and street corners we drive past every morning.
+These places blend into the buildings and street corners we drive past every morning.
 You might not even notice them because they are unfamiliar to you.
 But, if you so choose, you might want to try these places because in the end you will probably not only learn about an amazing and complex culture but something new about a very familiar place, the place you call home.
 And if you do, you’ll quickly realize you are missing out on a whole new level of life going on around you.
 So if you’re looking to gain a little knowledge, experience and possibly adventure here are some suggestions of how you can see a piece of the Middle East while staying inside Colorado.
 And although it will never be like hoping on a plane, it might just help you get an idea of what it could be like:

-1. Visit a Middle Eastern Market: There are two great markets in the Denver Metro Area one is the Arash International Market in Aurora and the Middle Eastern Market in Denver off of Colorado and Ilif.
-Both have a variety of Middle Eastern goods for sale that you can’t get anywhere else.
+1. Visit a Middle Eastern Market: There are two great markets in the Denver Metro Area one is the Arash International Market in Aurora and the Middle Eastern Market in Denver off of Colorado and Iliff.
+Both have a variety of Middle Eastern goods for sale.
 This includes unique spices, teas and Turkish coffees imported from the larger Middle Eastern region.
-Arash also has superb hummus that is unlike any you probably ever have had.
-Its so good you’ll probably dream of it and then end up driving out to Aurora just to get more.
-Also an inside source tells me that if you go on Thursdays they have fresh produce that is excellent.
-Trust me if you want an authentic experience this is this probably the closets you’ll ever get and you won’t be sorry you went the extra mile to experience it.
+Arash also has a superb selection of authentic hummus that is so good you’ll probably dream of it and then end up driving out to Aurora just to get more.
+Also a frequent visitor to the market told me that if you go on Thursdays they have fresh produce that is excellent.

 2. Hookah: Although most Hookah bars are inhabited by rowdy college and high school students on Friday and Saturday nights, it is also a place of culture.
 Because Hookah is a large part of many Middle Eastern lifestyles and many people of that region make it apart of their daily lives.
 Also even if you are not interested in part taking in smoking flavored tobacco, these places often serve excellent Turkish coffee and sometimes desserts.
 So you could easily find yourself catching dessert and coffee here after a night of Middle Eastern eats.
 There are a lot of option for Hookah bars in Denver and you would not have to go far to find one either.
 Habibi Hookah Cafe in Englewood serves great Turkish coffee and if you’re lucky the owner might read your fortune once you’ve finished.
 Also Marrakech Grill is both restaurant and Hookah bar and therefore can offer you a more complete middle eastern experience.